EightFold24/pwa-training/02-JavaScript/03-first-steps/09-logical-operators/9-check-login/README.md

 Please use nested `if` blocks.
 Mind the overall readability of the code.

 Hint:  passing an empty input to a prompt returns an empty string `''`.
-Pressing `key:ESC` during a prompt returns `null`.
+Pressing `ESC` during a prompt returns `null`.